Balancing Biases and Preserving Privacy on Balanced Faces in the Wild

+The adverse effects of a \tipr{single} threshold are threefold: \begin{enumerate} \item Evaluation sets typically have imbalanced distributions similar to the training, so the majority dominates the performance rating. \item Score ranges for genuine vary across demographics; true face pairs from the underrepresented subgroups tend to score lower. \item The optimal scores per subgroup vary, meaning a single, global threshold is only optimal if set and tested on a single sub-population (Fig.~\ref{fig:detcurves}). \end{enumerate}

-To address the lack of balanced data (\ie \textbf{(1)}), we built \gls{bfw} to measure subgroup biases in \gls{fr} (Fig.~\ref{fig:face-montage}). \gls{bfw} serves as a fair evaluation for \gls{fr} systems by considering demographic-specific performances (Table~\ref{tab:bfw:attributes}).
-We use \gls{bfw} to understand the performance gap (\eg bias) present in facial features extracted from \gls{soa} \glspl{cnn}.
-We then suggest a mechanism to rid the features of such bias and level-out performance ratings across demographics while also improving the overall accuracy.
-Specifically, we unlearn demographic knowledge in the features while preserving identity information.
-Thus, we learn to map the features to a lower-dimensional space containing less knowledge of subgroups.
+Throughout this work, we use the term \emph{global} to refer to values averaged across all demographics, in contrast to \emph{subgroup-specific}, which refers to a particular demographic.
+To address the issue of imbalanced data (\ie item \textbf{(1)} mentioned above), we propose the \gls{bfw} dataset to measure subgroup biases in \gls{fr}.
+BFW provides a fair evaluation of FR systems by considering demographic-specific performance.
+We can now understand the performance gap in facial features with \gls{soa} \glspl{cnn}.
+We then suggest a mechanism to eliminate prejudice and level out performance ratings across demographics while improving accuracy.
+Specifically, we preserve identity information and remove demographic knowledge from the features.
 This feature adaptation scheme addresses items \textbf{2}-\textbf{3}.

-A byproduct of the proposed is relevant to problems in privacy.
-The learned features in the lower dimensional space contain less knowledge of the subgroups making it more difficult to extract the ethnicity and gender information from a face.
-Protecting user data is valuable as it lessens the chance that a malicious adversary will use it in detrimental ways~\cite{bowyer2004face}.
-It is therefore important for researchers to protect personal attributes of the user.
+\tipr{A byproduct of the proposed is to preserve privacy.} The learned features in the {lower-dimensional} space contain less knowledge of the {subgroups,} \tip{disallowing the extraction of} ethnicity and gender information from \tip{the enrolled facial features.} Protecting user data is {valuable,} and reduces the chance of malicious or even unintended bias~\cite{bowyer2004face}.